RowanFuture/rowan.games/_gamemaker_tutorials/test_wirelessly_on_android.md

 6. Tap the **Wireless Debugging** text to open the settings page.
 7. Select **Pair Device with Pairing Code**.
 ![image](../../assets/img/tutorial1/wireless_debugging.jpg)
+8. We'll be using the pairing code in the next step! (so keep that page open on your phone)

 ---